Trakzi

 Competitor articles talked about tackling debt, but most did not fully address the real question: Should I pay off debt first or invest at the same time?

 The answer depends on interest rate, employer match availability, and your risk tolerance.
+Anyone who has typed "help me budget" knowing they carry credit card debt has stood at exactly this fork in the road.

 A practical decision framework